Hanapēpē, Hawaii: Economy

-The main street has plantation-style buildings built in the 1930s and ’40s that house art galleries, eateries and boutiques.
-Hanapepe is the headquarters location for the ice cream company Lappert's Hawaii, as well as home to the westernmost bookstore in the United States, The Bookstore - Talk Story.
+The main street has plantation-style buildings built in the 1930s and ’40s that house art galleries, eateries, and boutiques.
+Hanapepe is the headquarters of the ice cream company Lappert's Hawaii, and has the westernmost bookstore in the United States, Talk Story.

 In popular culture

-The town was the inspiration for Kokaua Town, the fictional hometown of the main characters in the Disney animated film Lilo & Stitch and its related franchise (the town was not named until Lilo & Stitch: The Series).
+Hanapepe was the inspiration for Kokaua Town, the fictional hometown of the main characters in the Disney animated film Lilo & Stitch and its related franchise (the town was not named until Lilo & Stitch: The Series).

-All of the Queensland scenes in 1983's The Thorn Birds were filmed in Kauai, with several of the scenes being shot in Hanapepe.
+All of the Queensland scenes in 1983's The Thorn Birds were filmed in Kauai, with several scenes shot in Hanapepe.

 Hanapepe was the filming location for the Filipino city of Olongapo in Flight of the Intruder.

 On August 27, 1980, Douglas Kenney, a co-writer of the film National Lampoon's Animal House, fell 30 ft to his death from the Hanapepe Lookout.